aodr3w/keiji-bus/README.md

 **command**

-- open a second terminal and run the following command to read a message of the queue
+- open a second terminal and run the following command to read a message off the queue

 ```
 # ~ % nc localhost 8006